Law firm management

 This Special Report focuses on law firms' gender pay gaps with statistics from the top 50 law firms.
 This follows new UK government regulations that came into force in April 2017 which required statutory reporting of the gender pay gap for the first time.
 The report analyses what individual law firms are doing to fix the gender pay gap, including work allocation, mentoring, maternity support, parental leave, women lawyers’ networks with analysis from HR directors and lawyers.
 This cutting edge report will be essential reading for law firm management and practitioners keen to understand the gender pay gap in law.

-The Lawyer as Leader: Autonomy, Empowerment and Engagement in Law Firms
+The Lawyer as Leader: How to Own your Career and Lead in Law Firms

 This special report is a practical, experience-based guide to personal development at every stage of a lawyer’s career.
 The author draws on over 30 years as an international commercial lawyer and senior partner in a Magic Circle firm to offer a roadmap for moving from a “What’s expected of me?” mindset to self-leadership and leadership of others.
 The report’s main theme is that retaking autonomy and control can transform engagement and fulfillment in a legal career.